 - The district has provided a Public Service Announcement for receiving the vaccine, provided a vaccination clinic, and informed the community of regional vaccination opportunities.

 - Vaccinated individuals not showing symptoms will not have to quarantine if exposed or if identified as a close contact.

 - CONTINUITY of EDUCATIONAL SERVICES:

-- An alternative method of learning plan in place for students who are required to isolate or quarantine.
+- An alternative method of learning plan will be in place for students who are required to isolate or quarantine.
 This may include virtually connecting to a classroom or homebound instruction.

-- Accommodations as necessary or as mandated by an Individualized Education Plan (IEP).
+- Accommodations as necessary or as mandated by an Individualized Education Plan (IEP) will be implemented.

 The plan and procedures listed above will be periodically reviewed and revised when necessary.
 Updates will be provided to the community via letters, social media, and public Board of Education meetings throughout the school year.